 Cook the apples over medium flame for 45 minutes, stirring occasionally, until the apples are fork tender and the liquid has thickened.
 Remove from heat and set aside.

-Working with one sheet at a time, roll your puff pastry into a 10in X 10in square.
+Working with one sheet at a time, roll your puff pastry into a 10 inch X 10 inch square.
 Cut the square into four equal portions.
 Repeat with second sheet of puff pastry.
 You will have eight squares.

 Grease four holes of two separate muffin tins.
 Place the pastry squares over greased holes and press down slightly.